ZekXtreme/CLONE-HUNTER/README.md

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://dashboard.heroku.com/new?template=https://github.com/zekxtreme/CLONE-HUNTER)

-**Please know that after using this button, your work isn't done.Either you must load token.pckle and account folder using URL or You gotta connect heroku app to your repo and add credentials.json and token.pickle and if you use Service accounts upload account folder to the repo and click on manual deploy.**
+- **Please know that after using this button, your work isn't done.Either you must load token.pckle and account folder using URL or You gotta connect heroku app to your repo and add credentials.json and token.pickle and if you use Service accounts upload account folder to the repo and click on manual deploy.**

-**Don't Bother Deploying On Railway.
-Its Against Their [FAIR USER POLICY](https://railway.app/legal/fair-use).
-I am Not Resposible for your account getting banned**

-**Tip: Instead of using Termux or local machine, use [repl.it](https://repl.it/), atleast it won't throw any errors in installing Python requirements.
+- **Tip: Instead of using Termux or local machine, use [repl.it](https://repl.it/), atleast it won't throw any errors in installing Python requirements.
 From [repl.it](https://repl.it/) you could push to a private GitHub repo and attach that to Heroku.**

-### Using service accounts for uploading to avoid user rate limit
+# Using service accounts for uploading to avoid user rate limit
 For Service Account to work, you must set USE_SERVICE_ACCOUNTS=True in config file or environment variables Many thanks to [AutoRClone](https://github.com/xyou365/AutoRclone) for the scripts